-Keep your bass on it's back and do not take off all of your strings at once.
+Keep your bass on its back and do not take off all of your strings at once.
 Without tension, your soundpost will fall.

 Make sure you keep a very close eye on your bridge- it can and will move as you tighten your strings.
 Most commonly it will bend towards the finger board as you tighten the strings.
 To avoid having to go back and loosen them when you are done, just firmly grab either side of the bridge and push down steadily if you notice that it is starting to lean towards the finger board.